No, Seriously, Magic The Gathering Will Be Slowing Down This Ridiculous Stream Of New Releases

 • November: Star Trek (Universes Beyond)

-With four more expansions still on the docket, players will have plenty of time to adjust their deck-building strategies and prepare for a calmer 2027.
-The message from Wizards is clear: while this year demanded serious commitment from collectors and competitors alike, Magic The Gathering is officially stepping back into a sustainable cadence that prioritizes quality over sheer volume.
+With four more expansions still on the docket, players have time to adjust deck-building strategies for a calmer 2027.
+The message is clear: Magic The Gathering slowing down demands serious commitment this year, but a sustainable cadence is finally coming.